-With increasing land value and development costs the collaboration between the SHA and SHT will help to mitigate the costs and get the best use of the land available.
+With increasing land value and development costs, and minimal developable land at the Town's disposal, the collaboration between the SHA and SHT will help to mitigate the costs and get the best use of the land available.
 Leveraging the federal and state funding that SHA has access to as a public housing authority will add to the financing of projects funded through the SHT.
 These new units could target populations that need affordable housing and smaller units like older adults looking to downsize and younger families looking to spread roots in Sudbury.
 Applying for funds provided by the newly passed Affordable Homes Act will provide leverage to develop affordable housing in town.
 The Affordable Homes Act is a comprehensive package of spending, policy, and programmatic actions aimed at investing in housing while simultaneously affording opportunities to tackle housing unaffordability and making progress on the state's climate goals.
-Sudbury's Climate Mobilization Action Plan (CMAP) outlines the town's comprehensive strategy to address climate change.
 This multi-pronged approach includes \$4 billion in capital spending authorizations, 28 substantive policy changes or initiatives, three executive orders, and two targeted tax credits.
 All are directed at reducing barriers to the production and preservation of housing and giving communities the tools to develop more housing where they need it.
+Most of the spending will have benefits for moderate- and low-income households.
+New policy initiatives that would be available to communities include the local option of adopting a real estate transaction fee of 0.5 percent to 2 percent on the portion of a property sale over \$1 million - or the county median home sale price.